 Laryngopharyngeal Reflux is a condition where acid from the stomach affects the throat.
-Symptoms can include a sore throat and an irritated larynx.
+Acid travels up from the esophagus (swallowing tube) and gets to the throat.

 Laryngopharyngeal reflux (LPR) is diagnosed by a thorough history of the patient’s symptoms and general health, as well as examination of the throat and voice box using a fiberoptic scope (a very small, lighted flexible tube that is passed through the nose to view the throat and voice box).
 Traditionally, the diagnosis was also based on the patient’s response to a trial of treatment with acid-suppression medications and reflux precautions through diet and lifestyle changes.
 However, we now understand that some patients require high-dose therapy (often two to four times the dose routinely recommended for gastro-esophageal reflux disease) for prolonged periods of time.
 Surgery to control reflux may be recommended in some patients who don’t respond to medications.